jianwen-android/notes-sst-/Computing+/Chapter 5/Stages in developing a program.md

 - "rolled out" and used by its intended audience
 - e.g. transitioning old program to new one, teaching users how to use program

+- can further test and refine code from feedback from the users right